Interregnum (England): Politics

 The politics of the period were dominated by the wishes of the Grandees (senior officers) of the New Model Army and their civilian supporters.
 They encouraged (or at least tolerated) several republican regimes.
 From 1649 until 1653 executive powers lay with the Council of State, while legislative functions were carried out by the Rump Parliament.

 In 1653, the Grandees, with Oliver Cromwell leading these reformists, dismissed the Rump Parliament, replacing it with a Nominated Assembly (nicknamed the Parliament of Saints or Barebone's Parliament).
 This Barebone's Parliament was composed of 140 nominees, 129 from England and Wales, five from Scotland and six from Ireland.
 It proved to be as difficult for the executive to work with this Parliament as it had with the Rump Parliament, so after sitting for five months, members friendly to the Grandees engendered its dissolution on 12 December 1653.

-The Instrument of Government was the first written constitution, adopted on 15 December 1653, Cromwell was installed as Lord Protector on the following day.
+After Instrument of Government, the first written constitution, was adopted on 15 December 1653, Cromwell was installed as Lord Protector on the following day.
 The Instrument of Government granted executive power to the Lord Protector.
 Although this post was elective, not hereditary, it was to be held for life.
 It also created a one chamber Parliament with its members chosen from redrawn districts that ultimately favored the gentry and required the calling of triennial Parliaments, with each sitting for at least five months.
 This would also mark the permanent disenfranchisement of Roman Catholics and all the participants of the Irish Rebellion.
 In January 1655, Cromwell dissolved the first Protectorate Parliament, ushering in a period of military Rule of the Major-Generals.

 The Instruments of Government was replaced in May 1657 by England's second, and last, codified constitution, the Humble Petition and Advice.
 However Cromwell died the next year, and his nominated successor as Lord Protector, his son Richard, proved unable to govern effectively as various political parties strove to gain power.

 The Protectorate came to an end in May 1659 when the Grandees recalled the Rump Parliament, which authorised a Committee of Safety to replace Richard's Council of State.
 This ushered in a period of unstable government, which did not come to an end until February 1660 when General George Monck, the English military governor of Scotland, marched to London at the head of his troops, and oversaw the restoration of the monarchy under Charles II.